xeokit/xeokit-bim-viewer/README.md

 ## Features

-* Uses [xeokit SDK](https://xeokit.io) for super fast loading and rendering of large models.
+* Uses [xeokit](https://xeokit.io) for efficient model loading and rendering.
 * Works in all major browsers, including mobile.
-* Loads BIM geometry and metadata from the file system.
+* Loads models from the file system.
-* Loads multiple models, at arbitrary position, scale and rotation.
+* Loads multiple models.
-* Configure custom appearances for IFC types.
+* 3D and 2D viewing modes.
+* Interactively X-ray, highlight, show, hide and section objects.
+* Tree views of object containment, layers and storeys.
 * Supports IFC2x3 and IFC4.
-* 3D and 2D viewing modes.
-* Tree view with three hierarchy modes: containment structure, IFC layers and storeys.
-* X-ray, highlight, show, hide and slice objects.
-* Customize with your own CSS.
+* Customize viewer appearance with your own CSS.
-* JavaScript programming API - load models, move camera, show/hide/select/xray objects etc.
+* JavaScript programming API for all viewer functions.
-* Implemented in JavaScript (ES6).

 ## Demos